 If time is imperative then microwave over boiled rice because it has a lot less checking around and a lot fewer dishes to clean.

 If health is your concern that boiled food is always a healthier option.
 You know that boiled food without grease, oils and other unhealthy ingredients are the way to go.
 The same goes for rice.
 When boiled rice is a lot firmer and has a more distinct grain with a certain taste that can be obtained in the microwave.
 Since there are several types of grain boiling and steaming rice works for long-grain varieties of rice.
 If you are keen on only steaming your rice then the best use for it is in sushi because the rice steamed is a lot stickier which makes it perfect for chopsticks.
+In addition, Honest Food Talks also shares different variations on how to cook boiled rice which you can make a dessert out of it like dango recipe.

 When it comes to preference, well, that is easy.
 Choose whatever you are comfortable with and whatever feels best for you.
 Steam it, boil it, microwave it, do whatever you want and however you love it.